 The increased scrutiny of CEO performance means there is a growing pool of advice around early planning, identification of talent and regular candidate reviews.
 CPOs have a clear role in identifying future potential and talent development leading up to a change in CEO.
 However, the greatest opportunities for CPOs to add value are not about plans and process, but about the human element.
 Humans are complex.
 Throw in an opportunity for a powerful position, played out in a landscape of ambition and personal preferences, and things get even more complex.
 Egos can grow, motives get cloudy and derailers spike.
 CPOs should follow planning advice but they can add unique value by proactively addressing these three underlying human elements:

-- Dialling down the political manoeuvring by increasing objectivity and transparency
+- Dialing down the political maneuvering by increasing objectivity and transparency

 - Reducing bias in the successor talent pool

 CEO succession will always have a dose of politics, but the CPO can determine whether the politics is a bit of noise around the edges or whether it becomes a destructive force that blows up the process.
 Succession plans advise Boards to have an objective and transparent processes.
 The reality of human decision making is that biases play out even when hard data is presented.
 People pick the data that supports their position.
 Disentangling our emotions and our motives in such a personal decision is near impossible.
 So rather than expecting the Chair and Board to be objective, CPOs can increase the use of data – using different sources at different points in the process to reveal blind spots or unfounded assumptions.
 Highlighting subjectivity can only be done if CPOs have the credibility and courage to challenge the Board.
 They need to do so in a way that is underpinned by data, otherwise they become complicit in the politics or risk a tick-box exercise.